yueweixu1/comp9001-Final-Project/README.md

 Players can control their character's actions through WASD and then player can press H to reset the game at any time, and press Q to exit the game.

-How to use
-1.Ensure you have Python 3 installed.

-2.Save all the code in a file.

-3.Open a terminal or command line.

-4.Run the program with:  python3 game.py

 File Structure
 maze_map.py : Create a maze map and put down walls, destinations, boxes and characters.